 Stay in Accommodation that Has a Kitchen

 If you want to cook to save money while travelling you will need cooking facilities.
 Before you go and book your accommodation check firstly if there are kitchen facilities available.
 Because you cannot cook without a kitchen.
 Having access to a kitchen, even if it is only basic will help save you money.
 Many types of accommodation ranging from campervans, caravans, apartments, houses to hostels all have cooking facilities available.
 Knowing your accommodation has kitchen facilities available, even if you don’t always use them, gives you the flexibility to decide whether or not you will cook your meals to save blowing out your budget.
 You don’t need a full kitchen either to cook great meals while backpacking and travelling.
 Cooking in a hotel room is very doable as most will have a toaster, kettle and fridge.
 Some may have a stove and a microwave.

-Ask a new found room-mate to share a cooked meal
+Ask a new found Room-mate to Share a Cooked Meal

-Find out what cooking utensils you have available to you
+Find out what Cooking Utensils You have Available to You

 Before heading to the grocery store, check out your kitchen and what cooking utensils you’ve got to work with.
 Keep a mental note of the appliances and utensils you have access to.
 Do you have an oven, cooktop or microwave?
 Are there pots and pans?
 What about a chopping board and sharp knife?
 Are there plates, bowls and cutlery to use?
 Once you know what cooking utensils are available to you can decide on a meal and how to cook it.
 Some accommodation also supply you with the bare minimum of ingredients such as salt, pepper and oil, or these may have been left behind by other travellers.
 By checking the place out first, it saves you from having to make another trip to the grocery store.

-Thinking about what you would like to cook, planning your menu and buying the basics will help you save while travelling.
-So when you know how long you are staying in each place you can work out how many, and which meals you will cook.
+Thinking about what you would like to cook, planning your meals and buying the basics will help you save money while travelling.
+When you know how long you are staying in each place you can work out how many, and which meals you will cook.
 If you are just staying one night you might want to enjoy a meal out but if staying longer in the one place then I suggest you cook.
 Work out how many breakfasts, lunches, dinners and snacks you will need?
 If needing some inspiration, check out some suggested easy to make meals I suggest further on in this post.

 You don’t necessarily want to be carrying around large amounts of food with you as you travel so it will be wise to locate where your nearest supermarket or market is as soon as possible.
 By shopping in the local markets and supermarkets you may find yourself eating some of the freshest seasonal local ingredients around.
 Foreign grocery stores and markets can be confusing places but can also be fascinating and provide you with interesting tales to tell, plus great food to cook!
 I suggest you have a translation app on your phone in case you need to ask for help!

 Once you’ve decided on some meals, make a list of the ingredients you will need.
 Write it on a piece of paper or on your phone.
-Either way, having a list will make shopping a whole lot easier, there is nothing worse than wandering around a supermarket aimlessly looking at the different aisles and then having to go back because you’ve had some inspiration.
+Either way, having a list will make shopping a whole lot easier.
+There is nothing worse than wandering around a supermarket aimlessly looking at the different aisles and then having to go back because you’ve had some inspiration.